KikiDow/Interactive-Frontend-project/README.md

 the design brief.
 2. Although the original electronic version of the game was released in 1978, the Developer decided to use a 1980's themed colour scheme inspired by the movie "Ready Player One".
-This was done to challenge the my own skills and to present a different design than that to the numerous examples available online.
+This was done to challenge my own skills and to present a different design than that to the numerous examples available online.

 ## GitHub Repository